nyashachiwuts/nyashachiwuts/README.md

 - 👋 Hi, my name Nyasha
 - 👀 I’m interested in software development of the UX variant
 - 🌱 I’m currently learning Ruby on Rails
-- 💞️ I’m looking to collaborate on a contract/partership basis
+- 💞️ I’m looking to collaborate and contribute on a contract/employment basis
 - 📫 Drop me an email: chiwutsi@gmail.com

 <!---